SVG-Edit/svgedit/docs/SvgCanvas.md

 #### Returns

 If a string/number was given, returns a Float.
-If an array, return a string with comma-seperated floats
+If an array, return a string with comma-separated floats

 ## `getStrokedBBox`